kundan-kumarr/kundan-kumarr.github.io/index.md

 Beyond smart energy systems, I maintain active research interests in **probabilistic reasoning**, **statistical machine learning**, and **robotics**, as well as the integration of **LLMs** with simulation and control frameworks.
 I am particularly excited about the potential of LLMs to improve human-AI interaction, enhance contextual awareness, and drive more interpretable and adaptive behavior in intelligent systems.

-My overarching goal is to advance the frontiers of computational intelligence by designing AI systems that are not only high-performing, but also **robust, secure, explainable**, and **physically grounded** in real-world applications.

 ---